ujihisa/lein-interactive/README.md

 FIXME: Use this for user-level plugins:

-Put `[lein-int "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-int 0.1.0-SNAPSHOT`.
+Put `[lein-interactive "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-interactive 0.1.0-SNAPSHOT`.

 FIXME: Use this for project-level plugins:

-Put `[lein-int "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-interactive "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

 FIXME: and add an example usage that actually makes sense:

-    $ lein int
+    $ lein interactive

+## Known issues

+* `check` stops the process because leiningen's check.clj has `System/exit` call..

 ## License

-Copyright © 2013 FIXME
+Copyright (c) 2013 Tatsuhiro Ujihisa

-Distributed under the Eclipse Public License, the same as Clojure.
+GPL 3 or any later version with exception clause to allow you to re-distribute with clojure or leiningen (or of course both.)